Target level of study

 Faculty of Science

-The objective of this module is to practice numerical simulation tools (finite element software or mechanism simulation) by insisting on their limitations, through case studies on: HPP isotropic elasticity, modal analysis, mechanism simulation, topological optimization, thermal and thermomechanical analyses,...).
-In most of the examples covered, we will try to show the interest of experimentation, both to feed the models upstream and to validate them at the output.
+The objective of this module is to provide practical experience with numerical simulation tools (finite element or mechanism simulation software), with a strong emphasis on their limitations, through case studies on: isotropic HPP elasticity, modal analysis, mechanism simulation, topological optimization, thermal and thermomechanical analysis, etc. In most of the examples covered, we will attempt to demonstrate the value of experimentation, both in terms of feeding data into the models upstream and validating them downstream.

 ECTS